 You’d be forgiven for not knowing what your Apple gadgets can do.
 The trillion-dollar tech giant rolls out new devices and software updates routinely – and, boy, is it hard to keep up.

 So, to help you make the most out of your newest iPhone, iPad, Apple Watch and Apple TV this festive season (because technological failures can be as disheartening as kitchen mishaps), we’ve rounded up some of Apple’s best features that will make sure that your last few weeks of 2021 are as merry as they are bright.
 Ahead, discover the best tips and tricks for your iPhone 13, new iPad, Apple Watch 7 and Apple TV you’ll use well into the new year.
 Don’t own any one of these devices?
-These nifty Apple tips and features may change that.
+These nifty features may change that.

 How to use Apple products like a pro this holiday season:

 One of the most notable features of the new iPhone 13 – for videography and photography enthusiasts at least – is the Cinematic mode.
 Similar to the existing Portrait mode for photography, the iPhone 13-exclusive feature adds a bokeh effect to your recordings, resulting in a cinema-grade look.
 To use, simply open the camera app and swipe to Cinematic mode.
 You can adjust the depth, zoom, exposure and flash settings via the arrow button on the side panel in landscape mode pre-shoot.
 Switch focus as you record by tapping a subject in the viewfinder or double tap to set automatic focus tracking.
 After a video is taken, you can edit the depth of field and change the focus points of a video in the Photos app.
 Find out more here.